-When your electricity consumption exceeds what your solar panels are delivering, the electricity is drawn from the grid.
+When your electricity consumption exceeds what your solar panels deliver, electricity is drawn from the grid.
 Primarily, electricity is used from the grid during nights when there is no sunlight or during monsoons.

 Manufacturers have only been able to create solar panels with an efficiency between 15% to 20%.
 However, many solar panels come with efficiency levels higher than 20%.
-The key is to strengthen the energy current, which will increase the electricity produced.
+The key is to strengthen the energy current, increasing the electricity produced.

 Are There Electricity Bills for Solar Panel Systems?

 Electricity bills will arrive monthly.
-However, the bills will be negligible, close to zero, at times even in negative integers.
+However, the bills will be negligible, close to zero, sometimes even in negative integers.
 If your electricity bills are high despite a solar panel system, you must re-evaluate the size of your system.

 What Are the Disadvantages of a Solar Panel System for a Household?

-Even though solar energy is renewable, it fails to align with our lifestyle at times.
+Even though solar energy is renewable, it sometimes fails to align with our lifestyle.
 There are two demerits of solar panel systems.

 - They have high upfront costs.
 The costs increase as you look for solar panels with higher efficiency.
-Also, the charge of installation and the arrangements required to run the system successfully costs money, effort, and time.
+Also, the installation charge and the arrangements required to run the system successfully cost money, effort, and time.

-- Solar energy is intermittent, which means you cannot expect sunlight twenty-four hours a day.
+- Solar energy is intermittent, so you cannot expect sunlight twenty-four hours a day.
 Weather conditions and geographical locations also affect the sunlight you receive.

 Is It Worth Installing a Solar Panel System?